Shops at Caguas: 2010s-present

 In August 2022, a 1,916²-foot Tous store opened at the mall.

 In June 2023, it was announced that both a 2,109²-foot Hot Topic store, and a 5,520²-foot Puma store would be coming to the mall.
 Hot Topic would open that month, being the chains 7th store on the island.

 On August 21, 2023, the Golden Corral restaurant would open to much fanfare.

 On October 25, 2023, Sector Sixty6, an entertainment center, taking up the space of the former Kmart at the mall, would officially debut at a cost of $22 million.

 On November 9, 2023, it was announced by Urban Edge Properties (owners of Las Catalinas Mall) that, after 26 years, the center would be changing its name to the Shops@Caguas (the Shops at Caguas).

-On December 2023, the Amigo Supermarkets location at the mall suffered a small fire.
+In December 2023, the Amigo Supermarkets location at the mall suffered a small fire.
 No one was injured.

 On May 2, 2024, it was reported that Ross Dress for Less would officially be opening at the mall, taking over the former space of the Sears store which sat vacant since 2021.
 Plans for Ross to officially debut on the island are scheduled for the beginning of 2025.

 On February 14, 2025, it was reported that Forever 21 had begun the permanent closure of all its stores in Puerto Rico starting the liquidation process for all of the 4 stores on the island of which included the Shops at Caguas store.